hackupc/legal-page/_documents/privacy_and_cookies.md

 - Identifying data: Name, surname/s and images or videos of yourself.
 - Contact data: E-mail and phone number.
 - Data on personal characteristics: Sex, if you are a minor, t-shirt size.
-- Academic and professional data: University, current studies and previous experience.
+- Academic and professional data: University/School, current studies and previous experience.
 - Health data: Food allergies and intolerances.
 - Other information: Account password and dietary preferences.